hugobiais/mini-delve/README.md

 ## Testing the project

-To test the project, I recommend signing up with whatever email (doesn't really matter).
+To test the project, go to [mini-delve-omega.vercel.app](https://mini-delve-omega.vercel.app/).
+I recommend signing up with whatever email (doesn't really matter).
 After that, you can connect either a brand new Supabase organization (create a quick table in a new project to test the RLS check) or use your own.
 The checks won't work on projects that are INACTIVE.

 ## Features